 S13 Sample

 Scope note: This class comprises fixed amounts of matter specified as some air, some water, some soil, etc., defined by the total and integrity of their material content.

+Examples:

+The mass of soil (S11) that was removed from sections 1, 2, 3 and 4 of the central building of Zominthos in order to be sieved, during the excavation in 2006.

+The amount (5%) of natural cement (S11) that was added in 2016 for the development of the sample of mortar in the laboratory of Ceramic, in Boumerdes University.

 In First Order Logic: